bschurko/Schurko.Foundation/README.md

 ## Microsoft Identity Framework Wrapper Classes
 Wrapper classes and extensions for the core classes used in the MS Identity Framework.
-The IdentityUser class has a abstract AppUserBase that gets implemented by AppUser.cs.
+All identity database tables have mapped entities available, along with a DbContext that provides interactivity with with the identity DB tables.
-An implementation of the core UserStore.cs using the IdentityDbContext.
+An implementation of the core UserStore.cs is also available to use with UserManager.
 Basic extensions for claims and identity base classes.

 ## Security Impersonation and Credential Provider